cryostatio/cryostat-legacy/README.md

 A container-native JVM application which acts as a bridge to other containerized JVMs and exposes a secure API for producing, analyzing, and retrieving JDK Flight Recorder data from your cloud workloads.

 ## SEE ALSO

+* [cryostat.io](https://cryostat.io) : upstream documentation website with user
+  guides, tutorials, blog posts, and other user-facing content.
+Start here if what you've read so far sounds interesting and you want to know more as a **user**, rather than as a _developer_.

 * [cryostat-core](https://github.com/cryostatio/cryostat-core) :
 the core library providing a convenience wrapper and headless stubs for use of